Kimola/kimola-cognitive-api-documentation/README.md

 ### 3.1.
 Getting Custom Model Predictions:

-This endpoint returns all matching results when the request is sent and it provides the analysis results of a text block as a list of matching tags with their probabilities.
-When the result comes, top match result comes.
-It lists all the categories that may contain the word and the probability of being in those categories.
+This endpoint returns all matching tags with their probabilities of a single text block.
+The JSON results are sorted by probability value, so the top match result comes first.

 | Parameter       | Type     | Required?            | Place                        |       Definition                                       |